soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 - An RDBMS easily allows implementing constraints and checks to keep data and relations consistent and valid
 - Various extensions, e.g. search engines, are available to make querying, aggregations even more performant and fitted for end users

-### Virtuoso Triple Store - storage of SWR knowledge graph
+### Virtuoso Triple Store: storage of SWR knowledge graph

 A Triple Store is implemented as part of the SWR infrastructure to allow a more flexible linkage between the knowledge captured as metadata and various sources of internal and external knowledge sources, particularly taxonomies, vocabularies and ontologies that are implemented as RDF graphs.
 Results of the harvesting and metadata augmentation that are stored in the RDBMS are converted to RDF and stored in the Triple Store.